 Reverse Grip Pulldown: Muscles Worked

-The reverse grip pulldown works a number of different muscles in the back and arms, the main ones being:
+The reverse grip cable pulldown works a number of different muscles in the back and arms, the main ones being:

 - Latissimus dorsi